Broadmeadow: Facilities

 There are two high schools in Broadmeadow: Hunter School of Performing Arts, whose students have to pass a performance trial, and Merewether High School.
 The latter is the only academically selective secondary school in the Newcastle region.

-Broadmeadow is home to the Newcastle Regional Showground, which holds the Newcastle Regional Show and has the Newcastle Entertainment Centre, which hosts concerts and other large-scale performances.
+Broadmeadow is home to the Newcastle Regional Showground, which holds the Newcastle Show and has the Newcastle Entertainment Centre, which hosts concerts and other large-scale performances.
 The Hunter Pirates basketball team previously played home games at the Entertainment Centre before being relocated to Singapore.

 District Park within Broadmeadow has been the base of the Westpac Life Saver Rescue Helicopter Service since 1973.

-Broadmeadow contains the Newcastle Racecourse, situated in Darling Street.
+Broadmeadow contains the Broadmeadow Racecourse, situated in Darling Street.

-Broadmeadow Shopping Centre (formerly known as Newcastle Central) has a Ritchies Supa IGA and is complemented by ten speciality shops.
+Broadmeadow Shopping Centre (formerly known as Newcastle Central) has a Spar supermarket and is complemented by ten speciality shops.

 Demographics

-In the 2016 Census, there were 1,592 people in Broadmeadow.
-83.1% of people were born in Australia and 83.9% of people spoke only English at home.
-The most common responses for religion were No Religion 40.0%, Catholic 19.8% and Anglican 13.5%.
+In the 2021 Census, there were 1,688 people in Broadmeadow.
+78.5% of people were born in Australia and 81.5% of people spoke only English at home.
+The most common responses for religion were No Religion 50.4, Catholic 16.6% and Anglican 8.2%.